-Note: There were a total of 7 cases reported to the Boulder County Coroner's Office in 2020 that were ruled with an undetermined manner of death.
+Note: There were a total of 5 cases reported to the Boulder County Coroner's Office in 2021 that were ruled with an undetermined manner of death.
+There were no additional undetermined deaths that were transferred in 2021.

-While the office ruled undetermined for the manner of death in these 7 cases in 2020, 2 of the cases listed an undetermined cause of death as well because a specific cause of death could not be interpreted.
+While the office ruled undetermined for the manner of death in these 5 cases in 2021, 1 of the cases listed an undetermined cause of death as well because a specific cause of death could not be interpreted.

-DRUG DEATHS BY YEAR 2011-2020
+DRUG DEATHS BY YEAR 2012-2021

-DRUG DEATHS BY MANNER 2011-2020
+DRUG DEATHS BY MANNER 2012-2021